opencobra/cobrapy/release-notes/next-release.md

 ## Fixes
 - Clarification of pfba in documentation (#1049)
-- Fixed the Reaction.compartments attribute not updateing after metabolite changes (#1055)
+- Fixed the Reaction.compartments attribute not updating after metabolite changes (#1055)

 ## Other